 How do you proceed?

-How do you communicate?
+I’m asking myself, How do you communicate?
 Is this working for you?
+When you have something to say, how do you proceed?

 In my inquiry, I’m creating a documentation system to identify patterns in how I structure my own social systems and then improvise within them.

-I’m seeking to capture a geometric, or systemic ascetic through woodblock prints, which involve repeatedly printing a specific “shaped” form.
-Within the same work, I’m additionally seeking to represent the “ambivalences” and improvisations in communication within a structure by using the monoprint technique to print an “improvised” figure overtop or “within” the marks of the woodblock print.
+To represent outer social structures, I’m seeking to capture a geometric or systems based ascetic through woodblock prints, which involve repeatedly printing a specific “shaped” form.
+Within the same work, I’m seeking to represent the “ambivalences” and improvisations in communication within a structure by using the monoprint technique to print an “improvised” figure overtop or “within” the marks of the woodblock print.

 Within this layered process, I’m deeply interested in the hesitations or negotiations we engage with within ourselves before words physically leave the mouth and enter social space.
 What keeps us from voicing our wants and needs?